surifirstpin/biplus_documentation/docs/README.md

 ### Create and research on any device

-Create, Analysis and collaborate on any device, directly at the point of decision.
+Create, analyse and collaborate on any device, directly at the point of decision.
 Qlik Sense is built from the ground up with responsive mobile design and touch interaction.
 Build analytics apps once, and they’ll work everywhere, on desktop, tablet, or mobile devices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA5OTA5ODhdfQ==
+eyJoaXN0b3J5IjpbLTEzODk1ODI1OTldfQ==
 -->